etiennedub/pyk4a/README.md

 ## Documentation

-No documentation is available but most methods are used in the example.
-You can follow it as reference.
+No documentation is available but all functinos are properly [type hinted](https://docs.python.org/3/library/typing.html).
-You can also check directly the code of the main class [PyK4A](https://github.com/etiennedub/pyk4a/blob/master/pyk4a/pyk4a.py).
+The code of the main class is a good place to start[PyK4A](https://github.com/etiennedub/pyk4a/blob/master/pyk4a/pyk4a.py).

+You can also follow the various [example folder](example) scripts as reference.

 ## Bug Reports
 Submit an issue and please include as much details as possible.